CONVEX

 Limitations and Caveats

-The theory is directionally compelling but poor as a precise timing tool.
-Dollar bear markets can persist for years — the DXY fell from 120 to 70 between 2002 and 2008 even with growing external dollar debt.
-Critics note that de-dollarization trends (BRICS settlements, central bank gold accumulation) could structurally reduce the milkshake effect over multi-decade horizons.
-The theory also doesn't account for scenarios where U.S. fiscal dominance becomes so extreme that markets lose confidence in the dollar's store-of-value function.
+The theory is directionally compelling but performs poorly as a precise timing instrument.
+Dollar bear markets can persist for years, the DXY fell from approximately 120 to 70 between 2002 and 2008 even as external dollar debt was growing, driven by U.S. current account deficits and the commodity supercycle recycling petrodollars away from U.S. assets.
+The framework also underweights scenarios where U.S. fiscal dominance becomes so extreme that markets begin questioning the dollar's store-of-value function rather than its funding-demand properties, a dynamic some analysts argue could eventually manifest through term premium blowouts in long-dated Treasuries.

 What to Watch